habibcomsats/NVFlare/examples/xgboost/README.md

 for our two experimental settings: 5-client and 20-client.

 ### Prepare job configs under various training schemes
-We then prepare the job configs for NVFlare jobs corresponding to various settings by running
+We then prepare the job configs for Flare jobs corresponding to various settings by running
 ```
 bash job_config_gen.sh
 ```